 - A plan of study must be submitted at least one semester prior to graduation. - Pass a written comprehensive exam.
 This exam consists of two sections.
 Exam 1 covers STAT 767 and STAT 768.
-Exam 2 covers STAT 661, Stat 662 and Stat 764 or STAT 774.
+Exam 2 covers STAT 661, STAT 662 and STAT 764 or STAT 774.
 Exam 1 is two hours and Exam 2 is three hours.
 These exams are offered during approximately the fifth week of each semester.
-A maximum of two attempts is allowed. - Submit a research proposal and pass an oral exam on the proposal and related topics. - · Complete and successfully defend the research dissertation in sports statistics.
+A maximum of two attempts is allowed. - · Submit a research proposal and pass an oral exam on the proposal and related topics. - · Complete and successfully defend the research dissertation.